benschw/benschw.github.io/_drafts/2015-07-07-12-factor-infrastructure-with-consul-and-vault.markdown

 Some of the twelve factors are more prescriptive then others, but most of them boil down to a few general principals:

 - Maintain portability between environments by keeping a clean contract with your infrastructure.
-- Use declarative automation to maintain environments and deployments in order to keep things repeatable.
+- Use declarative automation and configuration to maintain environments and deployments in order to keep things repeatable.
 - Allow for scaling and high availability without a bunch of extra work.

 This post will walk you through building an example infrastructure that holds to these principals using